 Integrating Atikamekw culture into the architectural design of the new federal building in Shawinigan

 Public Services and Procurement Canada is delivering on the Government of Canada’s commitment to Indigenous reconciliation.
-An Indigenous artwork and signage inspired by symbols of significance in Atikamekw culture will be incorporated into the design of the new federal building in Shawinigan.
+An Indigenous work of art and signage inspired by symbols of significance in Atikamekw culture were incorporated into the new federal building in Shawinigan.

 Paddle to the heart of Atikamekw culture

-The artwork is being created in partnership with the Conseil de la Nation Atikamekw and artists Eruoma Awashish, Jacques Newashish, Raymond Weizineau and Meky Ottawa.
-The artwork consists of 3 parts: a stately canoe, a river, and intricately carved oars.
-It will be installed over the coming months.
+The work of art was created in partnership with the Conseil de la Nation Atikamekw.
+Artists Eruoma Awashish, Jacques Newashish, Raymond Weizineau and Meky Ottawa designed it.
+The work of art consists of 3 parts: a canoe, a river and oars.

-Visitors will be able to sit in the canoe, a stately rabaska, at the centre of the artwork.
 The canoe is an important symbol of the Atikamekw Nehirowisiwok culture.
-It evokes the Atikamekw people’s connection to nature, mastery of traditional ancestral skills and the richness of their culture.
+It evokes the Atikamekw people’s connection to nature, the mastery of traditional ancestral skills and the richness of their culture.

-A river will be painted in the centre of the main outdoor walkway.
-It will wind its way organically, gradually narrowing towards the entrance and inviting visitors to follow its flow.
-Partially submerged at the edge of the symbolic river, the canoe will create the illusion of being docked.
+A river was painted in the centre of the main outdoor walkway.
+It winds its way organically, gradually narrowing toward the entrance and inviting visitors to follow its flow.
+Partially submerged at the edge of the symbolic river, the canoe creates the illusion of being docked.
+Visitors can sit in the rabaska, at the centre of the work of art.

-Stars, orbs and sparkles will create light reflections on the water’s surface.
-Three types of fish will swim together and symbolize the 3 Atikamekw communities: Manawan, Opitciwan and Wemotaci.
-Flowers will represent medicine, life, women, and the four directions.
-The words “Miro mickakw,” meaning “safe travels” in Atikamekw, will be engraved at the start of the path.
+Stars, orbs and sparkles create light reflections on the water’s surface.
+Three types of fish symbolize the 3 Atikamekw communities swimming together: Manawan, Opitciwan and Wemotaci.
+Flowers represent medicine, life, women and the 4 directions.
+The words “Miro mickakw!”, meaning “Safe paddling!” in Atikamekw, will be engraved at the start of the path.

-To complete the scene, 8 wooden oars with decorative patterns will be hung in the building’s lobby, encouraging visitors to explore the artwork in all its splendour.
+To complete the scene, 8 wooden oars are hung in the building’s lobby, encouraging visitors to explore the work of art in all its splendour.

 View enlarged image of Raymond Weizineau carving one of the paddles